How to Develop Custom EMR Software - Tips to Save Your Budget and Nerves

-One of the reasons why it is better to develop a custom software rather than use an off-the-shelf software is for the data security.
+One of the reasons why it is better to develop custom software rather than use off-the-shelf software is for data security.
 Big and popular off-the-shelf platforms with many accounts are favorite targets of ‘cybercriminals’ as they can hack a lot of data in bulk with less effort.
-Of course, attackers try to always be one step ahead of the best protection practices and measures, but compliance to HIPAA regulations, switching on Machine Learning, providing security training for staff and protecting code with the best known security measures can prevent breaches.
+Of course, attackers try to always be one step ahead of the best protection practices and measures, but compliance with HIPAA regulations, switching on Machine Learning, providing security training for staff, and protecting code with the best-known security measures can prevent breaches.

 Here are some of the best practices that should be used for web-based EMR software development, and especially for EHR development:

 Try to use HIPAA compliant data storage for your medical records systems software.
 We use AWS for HIPAA or TrueVault to guarantee trustworthiness and reliability.
 Such a system constantly and automatically monitors and updates its security measures and prevents data loss in case of technical issues.
 As a rule, data is backed up and updated in a separate server to be restored quickly in case of an emergency.